LeeHengYu/moodle-cleaner/README.md

 HKU ITS removes the side bar navigation hyperlinks to other course pages in all `moodle.hku.hk/*` pages.
 Originally, the sidebar was used to fetch desired data, including course names and links to individual pages.
 The major features of this extension all rely on these.
 This also kills another extension called [HKU Moodle Helper](https://chromewebstore.google.com/detail/hku-moodle-helper/einenigpmpgopefpkfbmnlcjmoamijap).

 ## Progress

+v1.1.2 fixes the bugs when the user is on the source page of

 v1.1.0 introduces multiple new features and serves as the demo version for capstone project.